myforce/opal/samples/openphone/ReadMe.txt

 For Linux:
 ----------
+If a yum or apt-get package is available for your distribution, then you can skip this section.

   1. Download the tar file, eg wxGTK-2.8.4.tar.gz, or later.

   2. Unpack it somewhere, you don't need to be root (yet)